Understanding Your Lab Work: What Conventional Medicine Misses

 What Markers Does Conventional Medicine Routinely Miss?

 Ferritin.
-This is your iron storage protein, and it is perhaps the most undervalued marker in conventional medicine.
+This is your iron storage protein, and it's perhaps the most undervalued marker in conventional medicine.
 Women with ferritin below 50 ng/mL frequently present with fatigue, hair loss, restless legs, and exercise intolerance — yet the lab range often starts at 10 or 12.
 A ferritin of 15 is "normal" by the reference range and profoundly depleted by any functional standard.

 Homocysteine and hs-CRP.
 Homocysteine is an amino acid that, when elevated, signals impaired methylation — a foundational biochemical process that affects detoxification, neurotransmitter production, and DNA repair.
 High-sensitivity C-reactive protein (hs-CRP) measures systemic inflammation at a level standard CRP cannot detect.
 Together, these two markers reveal the silent fires burning beneath the surface of "normal" bloodwork.